SethBurkart123/ramjet-optimizer/README.md

 - Based on modern supersonic combustion theory
 - Incorporates real gas effects from NASA technical papers
 - Optimization approach inspired by recent advances in computational fluid dynamics

-## Contact

-For questions and feedback:
-- Create an issue in this repository
-- Email: your.email@example.com

 ---
 **Note**: This is a research-grade tool and should be used with appropriate understanding of supersonic flow physics and ramjet operation principles.